 Geoffrey Roberts: This percipient British action has tainted the whole investigation; it has politicized what should have been a police investigation.
 So whatever comes out of this investigation, there is forever going to be the suspicion hanging over it that the conclusions are politically driven conclusions.

 As to why this has happened, I think there are two main points here.
-Firstly, it's a great piece of political theater.
+Firstly, it's a great piece of political theatre.
 It's a great piece of misdirection – a great distraction from the whole problem of Brexit.
 Theresa May and Boris Johnson are much more in their comfort zone denouncing Putin and denouncing Russia than they are dealing with the thorny problems of the Brexit negotiations.
 It's a politically driven distraction from the whole issue of Brexit.

 The problem with that anti-Russian, anti-Putin narrative, in my point of view, is that it's false in all its particulars.
 This latest case, the Skripal poisoning affair, is probably one of the most egregious episodes or expressions of this false anti-Russia, anti-Putin narrative.

-The views and opinions expressed by Dr. Jeoffrey Roberts are those of the speaker and do not necessarily reflect those of Sputnik.
+The views and opinions expressed by Dr Jeoffrey Roberts are those of the speaker and do not necessarily reflect those of Sputnik.